LRriver/files.md/README.md

 ```

 ## ADRs (Architecture Decision Records)
+- Switched to microseconds for tracking file changes during sync.
+Gap between consecutive files creation is more than enough - ranging from 5000μs to 1000μs.
+We didn't go for nanosec because js is having troubles with int64 precision.
 - I believe it's time to make our knowledge base cross-platform, by forbidding characters like ":?<>*" in filenames.
 These characters aren't allowed in some environments (like Windows, PWA).
 - I wanted bot-like functionality in browser.
 I didn't want to re-write well-tested code in TypeScript, so I used wasm.
 And it worked perfectly good.
 - We use Telegram bot as distract-free write-only entrance to our knowledge base.
 The only issue is, it is not as wildly popular in EU/USA.
 I've come to the idea that we can transform app.files.md to a chat once we decrease the window size!
 Would be default behaviour on mobiles.